dristi211/DristisBooksStore/DristisBooksStore/README.txt

 At 11:20
 There was an error in the CoverTypeController that was giving the error, also the %Width of the page size was hindering the images

+2023-12-04 ISO 14:31

+Trying to find out why the home page with the image is not showing after login to a new system...

+I am going to try to diploy to azure